pavlozt/zabbix-db-auditor/README.md

 ## Caveats

+- Zabbix items with flexible intervals not fully supported at the estimation dashboard, so it is suggested to calculate the actual items count.
+These dashboard elements are collapsed by default.

 - Although the dashboard allows you to estimate which elements consume the most resources, it is almost impossible to calculate with byte accuracy.
 Service data, compression and fragmentation affect this.

-- Even though this is a Zabbix dashboard, it does not use access via API and a special plugin.
+- Even though this is a Zabbix dashboard, it does not use access via API and a special Zabbix Grafana plugin.
 You need direct network access to the Zabbix database.

 ## Contributing